**Alt text:** A person typing on a laptop at a wooden table with glasses, a smartphone, a tablet, and a yellow mug nearby.

 Time in Each Stage Highlights where prospects are getting stuck or dropping off.

-Use this data to improve strategies and allocate resources effectively.
+Use this data to fine-tune strategies and allocate resources effectively.

 5. Turning the Sales Cycle into a Winning Formula

 Customers are more likely to buy from businesses they trust.
-Building relationships with prospects through individualized transmission and authentic concern can speed up decision-making.
+Building relationships with prospects through personalized communication and genuine interest can speed up decision-making.

 B. Give Worth at Every Stage

-Each interaction with a prospect should deliver worth, whether it’s in the formulary of discoveries, resources, or customized for solutions.
+Each interaction with a prospect should deliver worth, whether it’s in the form of insights, resources, or tailored solutions.
 This approach keeps prospects engaged and builds credibility.

 C. Never Stop Following Up